Cycle the Best of the Wild Atlantic Way In Style

 Irish weather is typically unpredictable year-round so be prepared for any conditions and you will be pleasantly surprised.
 No matter what month you choose to travel, being close to the Atlantic means it can get wet and windy at any time of year.
 It is important that you check the local weather forecast before setting off each day.

-Galway does not have an airport but can be easily reached from Knock Airport ("Ireland West") and Shannon Airport.
+Galway does not have an airport but the town can be easily reached from Knock Airport ("Ireland West") and Shannon Airport.
 Both airports are approximately a 1-hour drive from Galway.
-We can arrange private airport transfers to Galway for your convenience, please let us know in advance if this is of interest.
-There are also direct bus connections from Knock Airport to Galway (duration: 1h30m) and from Shannon Airport (duration: 2hrs).
+If you would like a private transfer from either of these airports please let us know in advance and we can provide you with a quote.

-If you are flying into Dublin Airport or starting your journey from Dublin, there are hourly train services to Galway (duration: 2h30m).
-Please check Irish Rail for timetables, prices, and tickets.
+From Dublin there are hourly train services to Galway (duration: 2h30m).
+Please check Irish Rail for timetables, prices, and tickets. Â

 Your bags will be transferred from your accommodation as per your itinerary and moved onto your next overnight accommodation.